MIPS/mips-ae-pylib-refactor/README.md

 **Q: "No credentials found" error**
 A: Run `uv run atlasexplorer/atlasexplorer.py configure` to set up authentication

+**Q: Installation or dependency errors**
+A: The project uses modern `uv` dependency management.
+Make sure you have `uv` installed and use:
+   - `uv sync --group notebooks` (installs everything including Jupyter)
+   - `uv run jupyter notebook` (runs Jupyter in the project environment)

 **Q: Import errors when running notebooks**
-A: Make sure you installed with notebook support: `uv pip install -e .[notebooks]`
+A: Make sure you installed with notebook support: `uv sync --group notebooks`

 **Q: Jupyter notebook won't start**
-A: Install Jupyter in your environment: `uv pip install jupyter`
+A: Use `uv run jupyter notebook` to run within the project environment

 **Q: Experiment takes too long**
 A: Multicore experiments take 2-5 minutes.
 Single-core takes 30-60 seconds.